dongyi-guo/kit305-flutter-tutorial-13/README.md

 # AFL Counter App

+> Dongyi Guo, 662970

-This project is a modified version of the week 13 Flutter tutorial.
-It has been reworked into an AFL scoring and statistics tracker.
-The app uses Firebase Firestore for storing match, team and player data and allows recording player actions during a match.
+This assignment is based on week 13 Flutter & Firebase tutorial, reworked into the AFL scoring and statistics tracker.

 ## Test Device

-- **Android emulator** – API 34 (Android 14).
-The app was developed and run against this target.
+Tested with Chrome and use Dev Tools to simulate a mobile device.

 ## References
-- Flutter and Firebase tutorials from the KIT305 labs and lecture material.
-- [FlutterFire documentation](https://firebase.flutter.dev/) for Firebase initialisation and Firestore use.
-- Various snippets from StackOverflow for image picker/file handling and table layouts.
-- ChatGPT was used extensively to generate boilerplate code, refactor the project into models for matches, teams and players, and to implement the live match recording and statistics screens.
-The full conversation is available in the assignment submission.

 ## Screen Overview